numba/numba/docs/src/CUDAJit.rst

 		i = tid + blkid * blkdim
 		c[i] = a[i] + b[i]

-CUDA JIT enhances Numba translation by recognizing CUDA intrinsics for `threadIdx`, `blockIdx`, `blockDim` and `gridIdx`.
-These intrinsics are defined inside the `numbapro.cuda` module.
+CUDA JIT enhances Numba translation by recognizing CUDA-C intrinsics, including threadIdx, blockIdx, blockDim, gridDim.
+All intrinsics are defined inside the `numbapro.cuda` module.

 Similar to `numba.decorators.jit`, argument types are defined in `argtypes` for `cuda.jit`.
 Since a CUDA kernel does not return any value, there is no `restype`.